Martin Luther King Jr.: Early childhood

-At his childhood home, King and his two siblings would read aloud the Bible as instructed by their father.
-After dinners there, King's grandmother Jennie, whom he affectionately referred to as "Mama", would tell lively stories from the Bible to her grandchildren.
-King's father would regularly use whippings to discipline his children.
-At times, King Sr. would also have his children whip each other.
-King's father later remarked, "[King] was the most peculiar child whenever you whipped him.
+At his childhood home, Martin King Jr. and his two siblings read aloud the Bible as instructed by their father.
+After dinners, Martin Jr.'s grandmother Jennie, whom he affectionately referred to as "Mama", told lively stories from the Bible.
+Martin Jr.'s father regularly used whippings to discipline his children, sometimes having them whip each other.
+Martin Sr. later remarked, "[Martin Jr.] was the most peculiar child whenever you whipped him.
 He'd stand there, and the tears would run down, and he'd never cry."
-Once when King witnessed his brother A.D. emotionally upset his sister Christine, he took a telephone and knocked out A.D. with it.
-When he and his brother were playing at their home, A.D. slid from a banister and hit into their grandmother, Jennie, causing her to fall unresponsive.
-King, believing her dead, blamed himself and attempted suicide by jumping from a second-story window.
-Upon hearing that his grandmother was alive, King rose and left the ground where he had fallen.
+Once, when Martin Jr. witnessed his brother A.D. emotionally upset his sister Christine, he took a telephone and knocked A.D. unconscious with it.
+When Martin Jr. and his brother were playing at their home, A.D. slid from a banister and hit Jennie, causing her to fall unresponsive.
+Martin Jr., believing her dead, blamed himself and attempted suicide by jumping from a second-story window, but rose from the ground after hearing that she was alive.

-King became friends with a white boy whose father owned a business across the street from his family's home.
+Martin King Jr. became friends with a white boy whose father owned a business across the street from his home.
 In September 1935, when the boys were about six years old, they started school.
-King had to attend a school for black children, Yonge Street Elementary School, while his close playmate went to a separate school for white children only.
-Soon afterwards, the parents of the white boy stopped allowing King to play with their son, stating to him "we are white, and you are colored".
-When King relayed the happenings to his parents, they had a long discussion with him about the history of slavery and racism in America.
-Upon learning of the hatred, violence and oppression that black people had faced in the U.S., King would later state that he was "determined to hate every white person".
+King had to attend a school for black children, Yonge Street Elementary School, while his playmate went to a separate school for white children only.
+Soon afterwards, the parents of the white boy stopped allowing King to play with their son, stating to him, "we are white, and you are colored".
+When King relayed this to his parents, they talked with him about the history of slavery and racism in America, which King would later say made him "determined to hate every white person".
 His parents instructed him that it was his Christian duty to love everyone.

-King witnessed his father stand up against segregation and various forms of discrimination.
-Once, when stopped by a police officer who referred to King Sr. as "boy", King's father responded sharply that King was a boy but he was a man.
-When King's father took him into a shoe store in downtown Atlanta, the clerk told them they needed to sit in the back.
-King's father refused, stating "we'll either buy shoes sitting here or we won't buy any shoes at all", before taking King and leaving the store.
-He told King afterward, "I don't care how long I have to live with this system, I will never accept it."
-In 1936, King's father led hundreds of African Americans in a civil rights march to the city hall in Atlanta, to protest voting rights discrimination.
-King later remarked that King Sr. was "a real father" to him.
+Martin King Jr. witnessed his father stand up against segregation and discrimination.
+Once, when stopped by a police officer who referred to Martin Sr. as "boy", Martin Sr. responded sharply that Martin Jr. was a boy but he was a man.
+When Martin Jr's father took him into a shoe store in downtown Atlanta, the clerk told them they needed to sit in the back.
+Martin Sr. refused, asserting "We'll either buy shoes sitting here or we won't buy any shoes at all", before leaving the store with Martin Jr. He told Martin Jr. afterward, "I don't care how long I have to live with this system, I will never accept it."
+In 1936, Martin Sr. led hundreds of African Americans in a civil rights march to the city hall in Atlanta to protest voting rights discrimination.
+Martin Jr. later remarked that Martin Sr. was "a real father" to him.